metio/seb/content/topic/4-gitlab-distributor.md

 The second scenario can be solved manually with tools like [gitomatic](https://github.com/muesli/gitomatic) or automatically with [GitLab](https://gitlab.com)'s [mirror feature](https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html) quite easy.
 GitLab allows to create a single pull-mirror and multiple push-mirrors.
 Thus, it can be used to pull from your central server and push into all mirrors.

+**NOTE**: This feature was previously available in the free tier but has now moved to GitLab Ultimate.

 ```
                +----------------+
                |     GitHub     |